jjnastya/Webscrapping_project/README.md

 This project uncovered fascinating insights into Nick Cave’s lyrical evolution.
 Some albums show a sharp shift in tone, while others maintain a consistent emotional depth.
 By mapping sentiment over time, we get a data-driven glimpse into how Cave’s songwriting has changed.

-Another important takeaway was the fact that it allowed me to practice and learn something new about web scraping with Python.
+But the most important takeaway is that it allowed me to practice and learn something new about web scraping with Python.

 For those who want to interact with the dashboard, you can check it out on [**Tableau Public**](https://public.tableau.com/app/profile/anastasiia.mozharova/viz/visuals_17379860886380/NickCaveTheBadSeedsSentimentAnalysis?publish=yes).